Woodbury Criminal Defense Lawyer

 Effective, Experienced, and Ethical Criminal Defense

 If you have been charged with a crime, it is important to hire an experienced Twin Cities criminal defense lawyer who has a record of success at trial.
-I am Woodbury Criminal Defense Lawyer Justin Schiks.
-My firm defends people accused of felony and misdemeanor crimes in the Minneapolis-St. Paul area and throughout Minnesota with office locations in Woodbury, Edina and Roseville.
+Woodbury, MN DWI & Criminal Defense Lawyer Justin Schiks.
+My firm defends people accused of DUI & DWI, felony and misdemeanor crimes near Woodbury-St. Paul area and throughout Minnesota with office locations in Eagan, Edina, and Roseville.

-I have a reputation for achieving positive results for clients facing a broad range of criminal charges, including:
+I have a reputation for achieving the best results for clients facing a broad range of criminal charges, including:

 - Disorderly conduct: A broad charge that includes anything that could cause anger, alarm, or resentment